 This weekend I start the six month training to become a certified Forest Therapy Guide.
 I will write more about that process in the next few weeks and months.
 If you aren’t sure what I am talking about, I have written a FAQ you can read HERE.
-I have taken out loans for this training, and would greatly appreciate donations to help with costs.
-You can learn more about supporting me HERE.

 I would love to hear 1-2 “branches” on your Tree of Life.
 Please share your passion(s) in the comments below!

 It is not yet officially fall according to the calendar.
 But the season is changing.
 Pumpkin Spice everything is showing up in all the stores.
 School supplies are purchased and the obligatory back-to-school photos have been posted on social media.
 I’ve made my lists and done the paperwork.
 We are starting year 26 of homeschooling for our family.
 In those decades, we have heard so many homeschooling myths from concerned family and friends:

 1—(Public/Private/Home)schooling is the BEST choice: Every family tends to believe that they are making the best decision regarding schooling their kids.
 Reality is that different children will thrive in different settings.
 First, don’t make any form of schooling into an “idol.”
 Second, what’s right for one family really would be wrong for another family.
 Moms, our job of parenting is hard enough, let’s quit arguing and build each other up!

 2—Whatever you decide, you are stuck forever with that type of schooling: There is certainly something to be said for consistency and perseverance.
 However, it is important to choose what is best for each child (and for your family as a whole) each year.
 Every one of our kids spent some time in both private and public schools, even though we homeschooled for most grades.
 (True confessions, sometimeswe even switched directions in mid-year!)